25 - 1 - Great Films

 Screenplay: Joseph L. Mankiewicz

 The essential movie about the theater, the essential screenplay about show people, and the essential story about Broadway celebrities and their relationships.
-There is no better example of the triumphs, failures, jealousies, and manipulations of theater stars and their associates than this.
-The acting by Margo (Bette Davis) / Eve (Anne Baxter / Addison (George Sanders) / Karen (Celeste Holm / and Birdie (Thelma Ritter) are exceptional—all nominated or winners of Oscars.
-Innocent Eve Harrington wins Margo’s confidence when convincing her she has seen every performance of Margo’s recent play.
-As Eve weaves her web into Margo’s inner circle of friends, she cunningly manipulates relationships and becomes the rising star, only to meet her match in a writer / critic.
+There is no better example of the triumphs, failures, jealousies, and manipulations of theater stars and their associates than this!
+The acting by Margo (Bette Davis) / Eve (Anne Baxter / Addison (George Sanders) / Karen (Celeste Holm / and Birdie (Thelma Ritter) are exceptional—all nominated or winners of Oscars!
+‘Innocent’ Eve Harrington wins Margo’s confidence when convincing her she has seen every performance of Margo’s recent play.
+As Eve weaves her web into Margo’s inner circle of friends, she cunningly manipulates relationships, becoming the rising star, only to meet her match in a writer / critic.
 “My name is Addison DeWitt.
 My native habitat is the theater.
 In it, I toil not, neither do I spin.
 I am a critic and commentator.
 I am ESSENTIAL to the theater.”
-The sparks fly and the ending is as good as it gets!
+Sparks fly as the ending is as good as it gets!

 24. THE WORLD OF APU (1959) India